johanv/blog.johanv.org/posts/why-linux-for-real.rst

-.. title: Why Linux?
-For real.
+.. title: The real reasons for using Linux
 .. slug: why-linux
 .. date: 2014/10/24 17:33:06
 .. tags: linux,opensource